npjohnson/ods_wiki/pages/contributing_wiki.md

 #### Configure `ruby` for editing the wiki

 These steps will configure and install the latest version of ruby MRI via `rvm`.
-All gems (modules) are stored in the namespace `lineage_wiki` and the environment will be configured to allow remote access to GitHub.
+All gems (modules) are stored in the namespace `ods_wiki` and the environment will be configured to allow remote access to GitHub.
 Once configured, `ruby` will be installed and the required gems downloaded:

 ```
 cd $LINEAGE_SRC/lineage/wiki
 echo ruby > .ruby-version
-echo lineage_wiki > .ruby-gemset
+echo ods_wiki > .ruby-gemset
 rvm install ruby
 gem install bundler rails
 bundle install